clapaix/Learning-Journal/index.md

 ### Anything can be a header!
 The table and cells up there are just a simple combination of ``` ---- and |``` Looking at the code in markdown it is easy to see how things are done and emulate it.
+This is the biggest strength of Markdown in my opinion.
+The incredibly easy to decipher syntax makes for easy learning and easy coding.
+All in all, it's a wonderfully designed tool.